techtimo/Spotmap/readme.txt

 - `gpx-name="Track 1,Track 2"` give the tracks a nice name.
 (Spaces can be used)

 - `gpx-url="yourwordpress.com/wp-content/track1.gpx,yourwordpress.com/wp-content/track2.gpx"` specify the URL of the GPX files.
-(You can upload GPX files to your media library)
+(You can upload GPX files to your media library.
+Make sure to not use 'http://'!)

 - `gpx-color="green,#347F33"` give your tracks some color.
 (It can be any color you can think of, or some hex values)